CBTTape/.github/profile/README.md

 3. Documenting how to use these repositories
 4. and more that I can't think of right now

+Check out https://github.com/wizardofzos/cbt2git to see the current state of the project.
+Feel free to `fork` it, create your updates, and generate pull requests with your enhancements.

 To help feel free to reach out to Henri Kuiper at henrikuiper@zdevops.com.